IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *subject\_name* (optional): The user's name as String.

 - *subject\_organization\_id* (optional): Unique identifier of the user's organization.
-It's value should  be an URI, i.e., an URL or an OID in URN notation.
+Its value should  be an URI, i.e., an URL or an OID in URN notation.

 - *subject\_organization* (optional): Name or description of the user's organization.

 - *subject\_role* (optional): Coded value indicating the user's role.
 If present, the value shall be formatted as FHIR Coding data type.
 - *purpose\_of\_use* (optional): Purpose of use for the request.
 If a coded value is used, the value shall be formatted as FHIR Coding data type.

 - *home\_community\_id* (optional): Home community identifier where the request originated.
-It's value should  be an OID in URN notation.
+Its value should  be an OID in URN notation.

 - *national\_provider\_identifier* (optional): A unique identifier issued to health care providers by their national authority.

 - *person\_id* (optional): Patient identifier, Citizen identifier, or other similar public identifier.

 The above claims shall be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims.
-For example,
+For example:

 ```json
 "extensions" : {